home-assistant/home-assistant.io/source/_components/media_player.nad7050.markdown

 - **max_volume** (*optional*): Maximum volume in dB to use with the slider.
 Default is `-10`
 - **volume_step** (*Optional*): The amount in dB you want to increase the volume with when pressing volume up/down.

-The min_volume and max_volume protect you against misclicks on the slider.
 The maximum volume level of the D 7050 amplifier is +10 db, minimum is -90.